The Voice Kids (Russian TV series) season 12

 The twelfth season of the Russian reality talent show The Voice Kids premiered on 5 September 2025 on Channel One.
 Yana Churikova and Valya Karnaval returned as the show's presenters.
 Dima Bilan returned as a coach and was joined by Aida Garifullina and duo Vladimir Presnyakov & Natalia Podolskaya.

+Maria Nikulina was announced the winner of this season, marking Dima Bilan's fourth win as a coach on The Voice Kids.
+With Nikulina's win, Bilan became the first coach on the Kids version of the show to win more than three seasons (Bilan became the first coach to win three seasons on the Kids version in the previous season).
+In addition, Bilan also became the third coach out of all versions of the show to win four times, behind Alexander Gradsky and Pelageya.